viorizz/Shulker/docs/src/latest/guide/architecture.md

 You'll notice the responsability of launching the actual containers is delegated to **[Agones](https://agones.dev/site/)**.
-Agones is a Kubernetes Controller created and maintained by Google whose objective if to _Host, Run and Scale dedicated game servers on Kubernetes_.
+Agones is a Kubernetes Controller created and maintained by Google whose objective is to _Host, Run and Scale dedicated game servers on Kubernetes_.
 Shulker rely on Agones to handle the scheduling and resiliency part while handling itself the Agones recipes.